Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ## Overview
 Duration: 3

-This quickstart was originally part of the Webinar series for the Data Cloud Deployment Framework (DCDF).
+These topics of incremental processing and logical partitions was originally in Episode 2 of the Webinar series for the Data Cloud Deployment Framework (DCDF).
 In [Webinar Episode 2](https://www.snowflake.com/webinar/for-customers/applying-architectural-patterns-to-solve-business-questions-2023-01-11/) we focused on the ELT implementation patterns to operationalize data loading, centralize the management of data transformations and restructure the data for optimal reporting and analysis.
 The episode can be watched on demand as well.

 In this quickstart, we will focus on the actual SQL code templates for ingesting, transforming, and restructuring data into the presentation layer using incremental processing and logical partition definitions.